 |Change date / Time||Refund||Access another train|

 Trenitalia Super Economy Tickets are the cheapest tickets that can be purchased to travel on all long-distance trains in Italy (so all trains beside the regional ones).
-They are available to buy six months in advance until midnight two days before the train departs (Italian time).
+They're available to buy six months in advance until midnight two days before the train departs (Italian time).
 This means that if your train leaves on a Saturday, you'll be able to purchase tickets at the Super Economy fare (if still available) up to midnight on Thursday.

-Super Economy tickets can't be combined with other reductions except for the ones for children, you can find out more here – Trenitalia ticket information.
+Trenitalia Super Economy tickets are available for travelling on national Trenitalia trains, including high-speed and Intercity services.
+They can't be combined with other reductions, except for the ones for children – you can find out more on our Trenitalia page.

-Trenitalia Super Economy tickets are often preferred by locals and budget tourists as they don't allow refunds and exchanges.
-On the other hand, they tend to be very cheap.
+Trenitalia Super Economy tickets are often preferred by locals and budget tourists as they don't allow refunds and exchanges, but they tend to be very cheap.

-If you plan on taking a regional train instead, you'll need to get a regional ticket with a fare type called "ordinaria".
+If you plan on taking a regional train instead, you'll need to get a regional ticket with a fare type called Ordinaria.